Jammy2211/PyAutoLens/docs/overview/interferometry.rst

 Computing this source recontruction would be extremely inefficient if **PyAutoLens** used a traditional approach to linear algebra which explicitly stored in memory the values required to solve for the source fluxes.
-In fact, for an interferomter dataset of ~10 million visibilities this would require **hundreds of GB of memory**!
+In fact, for an interferometer dataset of ~10 million visibilities this would require **hundreds of GB of memory**!

 **PyAutoLens** uses the library **PyLops** (https://pylops.readthedocs.io/en/latest/) to represent this calculation as a sequence of memory-light linear operators.